FelipePergher/Pizzeria-Bot-TC/README.md

 # Pizzeria-Bot-TC
-Bo in development with Bot Framework v4 to receive order from pizzeria, integrating with LUIS API with Brazilian language
+Bot developed with Bot Framework v4 to receive order from pizzeria, integrating with LUIS API with Brazilian language.
+TCC project for graduation.